 For a video editing suite to be considered truly professional it needs to offer some level of local-adjustment capability, enabling the user to adjust clips based on area.
 Much like photo-editing in Photoshop, pro video which has been edited using masks can be optimised for color and detail in every zone of the image.
-Pinnacle Studio 23 enables the use of Masks to overlay effects, shapes and text by making selections of areas for isolated work.
+Pinnacle Studio 23 enabled the use of Masks to overlay effects, shapes and text by making selections of areas for isolated work.
 This is a powerful tool and sets Pinnacle apart from some of its competitors.
 Look-up Tables (LUTs) are another welcome feature for color grading, allowing quick application of complex colour effects.
 For manual editing you get full Curves control for adjusting colour and exposure.
 Also present is 360° video compatibility, Multicam editing for simultaneous work on several camera angles and motion tracking, completing an all-encompassing specification list.
 We liked version 23 and Pinnacle Studio 24, out now, is even better, adding video masking, custom motion graphics, now overlays and enhanced keyframing controls.
 Overall this is a fully-rounded video editing option for a competitive price.
 The Studio version costs the most but is the one to go for.